harvard-edge/dataperf-speech-example/README.md

 ## Evaluation Metric

 You are given a training dataset for spoken word classification and your goal is to produce an algorithm that selects a subset of size *M* examples (a coreset) from this dataset\*.
 Evaluation proceeds by subsequently training a fixed model (`sklearn.ensemble.VotingClassifier` with various constituent classifiers) on your chosen subset, and then scoring the model's predictions on fixed test data via the `sklearn.metrics.f1_score` metric with `average = macro`.
+We average the score over 10 random seeds (located in workspace/dataperf_speech_config.yaml) to produce the final score.

 \* *M* is user defined, but Dynabench will host two leaderboards per language with coreset size caps of 25 and 60.